shubhamsborkar/stock-selloff-triage/README.md

 Is your stock weak on its own?
 Is your sector shifting?
 Or is the whole market repricing?

 This repo documents, end to end, how I built a capital-rotation diagnostic in one evening with Claude Code during the June 2026 tech selloff, using Broadcom (AVGO) as the live case.
-It accompanies this edition of Alpha with AI: [NEWSLETTER LINK]
+It accompanies this edition of Alpha with AI: [https://ai.shikshannivesh.com/p/how-claude-mythos-replaced-my-600]

 ## What is in here